5 of the World’s Most Unusual Plants

 Rafflesia Arnoldii, Sumatra

 Rafflesia arnoldii is the largest single flower in the world.
-It is smaller than the corpse flower by considering some elements.
+It is smaller than the corpse flower, considering some elements.
 Rafflesia will grow to a size of three feet.
 Like the corpse flower, the plant produces an unpleasant, irritating smell.
 Rafflesia arnoldii is unisexual and has both male and female reproductive systems.

 Carrion flies swarm to Rafflesia, attracted by the smell of rotting meat, supposedly the strongest around lunchtime on the third or fourth day of flowering, which lasts little more than a week.
 It is known that Rafflesia lives as a thin chain of cells that twist through cells of the host plant Tetrastigma, a woody vine from the grape family.